Student Exceptions Overview

 Using Requirement Changes

 Requirement changes are used to change the number of courses or credits required.
-It is also used to apply unarticulated credit to a requirement where it will not fully satisfy the requirement.

 Changing the requirement: There are several reasons a requirement may be changed that do not include unarticulated credit.
 Examples include: